jamesccupps/jamesccupps.github.io/PROTOCOL.md

 - Site documentation (commissioning records, BAS architecture diagrams)
 - Sniffed traffic on the network (BLN name appears in every frame)
-- Pcap files from the site
+- Captured traffic from the site
 - The `0x0050` StatusQuery opcode (leaks supervisor name; §23.4)
 - Routing-table broadcasts from neighbor panels (§12.10)